open-telemetry/opentelemetry-js/experimental/packages/api-events/README.md

 api.events.setGlobalEventLoggerProvider(eventLoggerProvider);
 /* returns eventLoggerProvider (no-op if a working provider has not been initialized) */ api.events.getEventLoggerProvider();
-/* returns an event emitter from the registered global event emitter provider (no-op if a working provider has not been initialized) */ const eventLogger = api.events.getEventLogger(name, version);
+/* returns an event logger from the registered global event logger provider (no-op if a working provider has not been initialized) */ const eventLogger = api.events.getEventLogger(name, version);

 // logging an event in an instrumentation library